AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/fxg-server-protocol/image-serving-api-ref/c-is-fxg-server-protocol/c-fxg-server-protocol-reference/r-is-fxg-qlt.md

 ---
 description: Jpeg quality.
 Specifies JPEG encoding attributes to control the compression level.
 This in turn varies the file size (amount of the reply data), and, indirectly, the visual quality of the resultant image.
-seo-description: Jpeg quality.
-Specifies JPEG encoding attributes to control the compression level.
-This in turn varies the file size (amount of the reply data), and, indirectly, the visual quality of the resultant image.
-seo-title: qlt

 solution: Experience Manager
 title: qlt
-uuid: 936607c1-20c3-4f76-b970-614b21c47dea

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---